 The Apple Watch 4 could have medical-grade monitoring tech to identify abnormalities with a wearer’s heart before they escalate into serious problems.

-But the data it collects can’t meet medical certification for more in-depth heart monitoring such as that found with electrocardiograms, commonly known as EKG or ECG tests, carried out by clinicians.
+While the Apple Watch Series 3 is already loaded with some solid heart monitoring technology, and has been credited with saving people’s lives by detecting heart defects such as pulmonary embolisms, the data it collects can’t meet medical certification for more in-depth heart monitoring such as those found with electrocardiograms.
+These are commonly known as EKG or ECG tests, carried out by clinicians.

 However, according to a report by Bloomberg, Apple is working on putting EKG-grade sensor tech into its future smartwatches.